rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 The main benefit of this approach is that it is straightforward.
 It will probably work fine in cases where we have a consistent volume of events and where maximizing throughput is not a priority.
 However, there are some tradeoffs.

 The `ClaimJob` is not designed for concurrency.
 This puts a potentially significant limit on how quickly we can claim events and enqueue `EventsJobs`, since we query for unclaimed events one at a time.
-If we get a big spike in events such that these are being inserted at a faster rate than we are claiming them and we are limiting how many queries run per `ClaimJob`, the jobs will end before all events are claimed.
+If we get a big spike in events such that these are being inserted at a faster rate than we are claiming them and we are limiting how many queries run per `ClaimJob`, the job will end before all events are claimed.
 The claiming process can fall behind, growing the size of the events table and possibly slowing down queries.
 It might take a while for these to catch up and claim all of the events after the spike subsides, delaying the target operation.

 Also, we could end up with multiple `ClaimJob`s running concurrently, unless we take measures[^1] to prevent this.
 There could be an unrelated backup of jobs in the same queue.  `ClaimJob`s would be enqueued on schedule, but if the backup is long enough, they would get stuck in the queue such that multiple `ClaimJob`s are enqueued before any one runs.
 Once the backup subsides, they could get picked up by different worker threads and run concurrently.
 This presents a problem if the queries for unclaimed events do not include any concurrency controls, like row-level locking.
 Two `ClaimJob`s running concurrently could end up "claiming" the same events and overwriting each other's `group_id`s.
 This could have unexpected results, like an `EventJob` running with a `group_id` that no longer exists.